MysticHeroes/pg-kopf/README.md

 <ins>Current Limitations:</ins>
 - Using the local Docker for Desktop as the image repository
 - Password-authenticated Postgres connectivity
-- Service resource IP address is hard-coded to local host IP address
+- Service resource IP address is hard-coded to the internal localhost IP address
 - Secret for Postgres user credentials (pguser-secret) created by command in minikube
 - To allow connectivity to Postgres via IP on localhost, you must update pg_hba.conf e.g. to allow 192.168.0.0/24